florian/florian.github.io/_posts/2018-05-09-federated-learning.md

 The hyperparameter that determines how many users are sampled in each communication round also influences how many rounds are required until convergence is reached.
 However, at some point the average that is computed stabilizes and utilizing more users per round does not help to significantly reduce the number of communication rounds further.
-Thus, it makes sense to only query a smaller number of users in each each iteration.
+Thus, it makes sense to only query a smaller number of users in each iteration.

 ### Applications